Miami Truck and Tractor-Trailer Accident Attorneys

 Help for Victims of Truck Accidents Throughout Florida

-If you or a family member has been injured in a truck accident, you should get help from an experienced Florida truck and tractor-trailer accident attorney.
-The skilled litigators and trial lawyers at Boyers Law Group have helped numerous victims of truck accidents and their families obtain substantial monetary awards for their injuries and want to help you obtain the compensation that you deserve.
+If you or a family member has been injured in a truck accident, an experienced truck accident attorney can help you obtain the financial compensation you need and deserve for all the damages you have suffered.
+The trial lawyers at Boyers Law Group are skilled litigators who have helped accident victims and their families throughout Florida obtain substantial monetary awards for their injuries and would be honored to help you obtain the full compensation you deserve.

-A main cause of truck accidents is driver negligence.
+A main cause of Florida truck accidents is driver negligence.
 This negligence often occurs when truck drivers are overtired, distracted, or not adequately trained.
-With systems of compensation and schedules that reward speed and long hours of driving, trucking companies can contribute to the problems caused when drivers are not well trained or well rested.
+With systems of compensation and schedules that reward speed and long hours of driving, trucking companies can exacerbate the problems caused when drivers are not well trained or well rested.

-Safety violations can also occur if a driver is under pressure to meet unrealistic travel goals or if he uses drugs or alcohol while on the job.
+Safety violations can also occur if drivers are under pressure to meet unrealistic travel goals or if they use drugs or alcohol while on the job.
 The number of hours drivers are allowed to drive per day and per week is established by federal regulations, as are requirements for rest breaks and regular drug testing.
 By disregarding any of these regulations, drivers put themselves at risk of driving unsafely and possibly causing an accident.

 Defective parts can also cause truck accidents.
 A truck that hasn’t been properly maintained may, for example, have defective brakes or tires, which can cause serious accidents.
 Similarly, if windshield wipers and lights are not replaced or if truck loads are not adequately secured, serious accidents can occur.

 Other automobile drivers can also cause truck crashes, typically by changing lanes or merging into traffic too close to an oncoming truck, driving erratically between large trucks, or not adequately controlling their speed when a truck is changing lanes.